Why indian choose overseas education

 A Tight Match for IITs

-• With roughly 180,200 students sitting the exam, only about 26.8 per cent made it through—a stark reflection of the scale of competition.
+• With roughly 180,200 students sitting the exam, only about 26.8 per cent successfully made it through, serving as a stark reflection of the massive scale of domestic competition.

 MBA Dreams at IIMs